 Check for Insurance

 Aside from licensing requirements, the most important thing you can do is verify that they have appropriate insurance.
-Depending on the type of investigation being run or the laws in your area, a private investigator may be required to carry general liability insurance, workers compensation insurance, automobile accident insurance, or errors and omissions (“E&O”) insurance.
+Depending on the type of investigation being run or the laws in your area, a private investigator may be required to carry general liability insurance, workers' compensation insurance, automobile accident insurance, or errors and omissions (“E&O”) insurance.
 Some of these policies should be verified before hiring.Check References

-Discuss How the Investigation will be Conducted
+Discuss How the Investigation will be conducted.

 One thing that may vary between investigators is how they investigate and interact with clients during the process.
-So be sure to find out details on how your investigator will conduct their work once they get started on your case, and make sure they feel comfortable discussing answers with you when things progress.Visit their Website and Social Media Accounts
+So be sure to find details on how your investigator will conduct their work once they get started on your case, and make sure they feel comfortable discussing answers with you when things progress.Visit their Website and Social Media Accounts